 The warning of Revelation is a warning against aligning with the beast, which is the kingdom of this world.
 Indiscriminate of a person’s station in life or place in the world, believers cannot escape the seductive reach of the beast’s rule.
 He is after us and our obedience.
 Loyalty to the beast requires accepting his mark; loyalty to God requires rejecting his mark and being sealed by God ( Rev. 7:14).
 Through the Spirit who is the mark of God on those who believe, we must discern the world and keep from being seduced by the world into taking its mark of ownership.

 In this way Revelation is not warning us to not accept new technology; it is reminding us that Christians need the Spirit of discernment to not be seduced by the world’s morals, values, or political and economic philosophies.
 As humans, we are easily swayed into idolatry and if we align with these things too closely, it will ultimately demand our allegiance.
 Larry McQueen says it well, “The beast is all around us, beckoning us to take its mark and acknowledge the salvific qualities of its promises that political power and the pursuit of wealth is the path to ultimate salvation.
 Where is the beast?
 The beast is within our own tradition, perhaps even within our own hearts…’ (McQueen, Toward a Pentecostal Eschatology, 291)

-Christians need not fear new technologies, disruption in the financial sector, or even government regulations that would seek to implement new restrictions on everyday life.
+Christians need not fear new technologies, vaccines, disruption in the financial sector, or even government regulations that would seek to implement new restrictions on everyday life.
 It is fine to debate whether things things are good for the country, but they are certainly not signs of the times.
 The mark of the beast is simply imagery from a very clear Old Testament symbol of allegiance and obedience.
 Because of this, the issue is not whether you will or will not take the mark of the beast.
 The fact is that you already have a mark.
 Which mark do you have?